Skip to main content

 4. Employee experience.
 Not only will those tasked with managing payroll be happy, but payroll integration will benefit all employees who are more likely to get paid correctly and on time.
 Everyone’s a winner, really.

-Challenges of integrating payroll
+Challenges of Integrating Payroll

 And that’s it, apart from that it should be pretty smooth sailing!